 - About Us

-DBHIDS has four components:
+DBHIDS has seven divisions:

-- Office of Mental Health (OMH)
+- Division of Behavioral Health

-- Intellectual disAbility Services (IDS)
+- Division of Intellectual disAbility Services (IDS)

-- Community Behavioral Health (CBH)
+- Division of Community Behavioral Health (CBH)

 - Behavioral Health and Justice Division

 Our services are offered through a network of provider agencies.
 We also collaborate with the Philadelphia School District, the child welfare and judicial systems, and other stakeholders.
 It is through our many partnerships that we are able to serve Philadelphians who need our help and support.

 At DBHIDS, we have a responsibility to serve the city’s most vulnerable people as evidenced by our longstanding commitment to recovery, resilience, and self-determination.
 Traditionally, we have prioritized services to individuals who are experiencing a health-related condition or intellectual disability to improve their outcomes.
 While that focus remains, we have extended our reach and impact.